hainaqvi/yfin-bedrock-agents/README.md

 yfinAgent

 This agent is used by Financial advisors to provide comprehensive market insights across various investment domains, including stocks, ETFs, cryptocurrencies, bonds, futures, and market sectors.

+sam deploy --parameter-overrides YfinAgentId=$YFIN_AGENT_ID YfinAgentAliasId=$YFIN_AGENT_ALIAS_ID

+# License
+This project is licensed under the MIT-0 License - see the LICENSE file for details.